gokiburikin/gkbrkn_noita/README.md

 Activating Misc > Champions > Enabled will allow enemies to randomly be upgraded with special attributes.
 Misc > Champions > Super Champions allows the chance for additional special attributes to be applied to champion enemies, resulting in multiple attributes.
 The chance increases the more champions are encountered.
 Misc > Champions > Champions Only ensures all enemies that can be champions are champions.
 Misc > Champions > Mini-Bosses gives any champion a chance to gain a preset choice of champion types to make it more diffiult as well as a substantial health boost.
 Mini-Bosses drop a chest upon defeat.

 ### Champion Types
-- **Armoured**: 50% damage resistance and knockback immunity.
+- **Armoured**: 50% damage resistance, melee and knockback immunity.
 - **Burning**: Fire immunity, set nearby things on fire.
 Projectiles set things they hit on fire.
 - **Counter/Reflect**: Counter attack with a white projectile that explodes after some time.
 - **Damage Buff**: Melee, projectile, and dash damage increased.
-- **Digging Projectile**: Projectiles gain material penetration.
+- **Matter Eater**: Projectiles dig through the world.
 - **Eldritch**: Gain a mid-range tentacle attack.
 - **Electric**: Electrocute nearby materials.
-Projectile electrocute things they hit.
+Projectiles electrocute things they hit.
 - **Energy Shield**: Gain a weak energy shield.
 - **Faster Movement**: 200% additional walking speed, 100% additional flying and jumping speed.
 - **Freezing**: Freeze nearby entities and materials.
 Projectiles freeze things they hit.